finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **query_cash_statement_local_currency**
 > ValuationPointResourceListOfFundCashStatementLocalCurrency query_cash_statement_local_currency(scope, code, query_fund_cash_statement_parameters, as_at=as_at, filter=filter, limit=limit, page=page, property_keys=property_keys, nav_type_code=nav_type_code)

-[EXPERIMENTAL] QueryCashStatementLocalCurrency: [EXPERIMENTAL] QueryCashStatementLocalCurrency: Query the local-currency cash statement for a Fund valuation point.
+[EARLY ACCESS] QueryCashStatementLocalCurrency: [EXPERIMENTAL] QueryCashStatementLocalCurrency: Query the local-currency cash statement for a Fund valuation point.

 Returns settled cash movements with a running balance in local currency for the specified Fund  valuation point period.
 The cash statement is derived from Journal Entry Lines filtered to  settled cash (HoldType='B', SourceType=LusidTransaction).
 Use the DisplayMode parameter on the  request body to choose between ShowReversal (full reversal/TrueUp detail) and Consolidated  (collapses system-generated zero-net reversal/TrueUp pairs into SystemCorrection rows).
 Base  currency columns are out of scope for this variant and are not returned.